 Maryland Pattern Jury Instructions-Criminal (MPJI-Cr)

-You have heard evidence that the defendant acted in self-defense.
-Self-defense is a complete defense and you are required to find the defendant not guilty if all of the following four factors are present:
+You have heard evidence that the defendant acted in defense of [his] [her] property.
+Defense of property is a defense and you are required to find the defendant not guilty if all of the following three factors are present:

-In order to convict the defendant, the State must prove that self-defense does not apply in this case.
-This means that you are required to find the defendant not guilty, unless the State has persuaded you, beyond a reasonable doubt, that at least one of the four factors of complete self-defense was absent.
+In order to convict the defendant, the State must show that the defense of property does not apply in this case by proving, beyond a reasonable doubt, that at least one of the three factors previously stated was absent.